 Global Entry or TSA PreCheck Reimbursement

 I hate waiting in lines.
-That's why Global Entry and TSA PreCheck are a wonderful investment if you fly.
+That’s why Global Entry and TSA PreCheck are wonderful investments if you fly.
 Instead of waiting in long lines, taking off your shoes, and everything else, you get to skip that process and head to special lines that make traveling easier.